Home

 Elk hunters tend to be “endurance hunters”, so we need to plan carefully to have some easy to handle, energy-filled snacks and beverages available.
 Not just water and a couple of candy bars.
 I’m a registered dietitian and marathon runner, so I’ve studied endurance nutrition and hydration carefully.

 Pleasant memories might fade to painful ones, if you don’t plan ahead.
 You might even have to abandon your hard-earned quarry if you find you are out of energy and your body is unable to continue.
-Please click here to read more specific recommendations for staying energized and hydrating while elk hunting.

 Hunting Fitness